Hakeemmidan/blog/content/posts/hugo-vs-jekyll/index.md

 ## What are static websites?
 In simple terms, static websites are a collection of webpages that have fixed content.
 They are the most basic type of website and are typically considered the easiest to create.

 These websites are considered the easiest to create because they have a low barrier of entry.
-They are usually not connected to a [backend](https://en.wikipedia.org/wiki/Data_access_layer) or a [database](https://en.wikipedia.org/wiki/Database), so the only thing that you will need to manage is the [frontend](https://en.wikipedia.org/wiki/Presentation_layer).
+They usually are not connected to a [backend](https://en.wikipedia.org/wiki/Data_access_layer) or a [database](https://en.wikipedia.org/wiki/Database), so the only thing that you need to manage is the [frontend](https://en.wikipedia.org/wiki/Presentation_layer).

 Given that information, static websites look essentially the same for all users (because you wouldn't have user data to customize their experience).
 User data, like emails and [password digests](https://en.wikipedia.org/wiki/Digest_access_authentication), need a database for storage and are considered unsafe to store in the frontend.